BionicMango/GrandChallengeEarthquakes/README.md

 # Grand Challenge - Earthquakes
 ENGG1810 (2026 Semester 1) Grand Challenge Project - Data &amp; Analysis

+The data cleanup and analysis was conducted in the 'EartquakeAnalysis.py' python file.
+The process included:
+- Extracting Waveform Data and Metadata (metadata provided information on the manual p wave onset, s wave onset, and coda times)
+- Smoothing the desired waveforms using a sliding average (using a windowing function)
+- Using thresholds, finding the p wave onset, s wave onset, and coda times
+- Comparing the manual and algorithm's times (i.e. finding their difference)

+This algorithm was applied to 200 waveforms, and the appropriate thresholds chosen by trial and error.
+The differences between the algorithm's and manual times were outputted as a csv file, which can be accessed in 'output.csv'.

 ## Output from the first dataset
+Listed below are visualisations of one dataset (with three waveforms corresponding to the East/West, North/South, and Vertical directions respectively).
+The original data is sourced from stations around the world.

+Data for this project was sourced from STanford EArthquarke Dataset (STEAD):
+Mousavi, S. M., Sheng, Y., Zhu, W., Beroza G.C., (2019).
+STanford EArthquake Dataset (STEAD): A Global Data Set of Seismic Signals for AI,  IEEE Access, doi:10.1109/ACCESS.2019.2947848

 (File: 'chunk2.hdf5', dataset name = '109C.TA_20060723155859_EV')
 ```windowSize = 80```
 ```threshold = {'P': 200, 'S': 4750}```